Star Wars Black Series Holiday Edition

 Holiday vs Halloween — Different Collectors, Different Appeal

-The Holiday Edition and Halloween Edition figures serve distinctly different collector audiences within the seasonal programme.
-The Holiday (Christmas) figures tend toward warm, festive paint jobs — snowflakes, holly, sweater patterns — on trooper moulds that give them a whimsical warmth.
-The Halloween Edition figures lean into darkness and transformation — orange and black Clone Troopers, Imperial Royal Guards as horror figures, Night Troopers with undead aesthetics.
-The Halloween figures are arguably more creative applications of the concept, since the dark fantasy element of Star Wars translates more naturally to Halloween aesthetics than the cheerful winter holiday look.
+The Holiday and Halloween Edition figures serve distinctly different collector audiences.
+The Holiday figures tend toward warm, festive paint jobs — sweater patterns, elf costumes, snowman designs — on trooper moulds that give them a whimsical warmth.
+The Halloween figures lean into transformation and horror — skeleton armour, Vampire Inquisitors, Mummy Night Troopers, werewolf Wookiees.
+The Halloween figures are arguably the more creative applications of the concept, since the dark fantasy element of Star Wars translates more naturally to Halloween aesthetics.

-The Dathomir Witch (Halloween Edition) is a strong example of a Halloween figure that works on both levels — it is simultaneously a Halloween seasonal variant and a genuinely interesting character design that draws on the Nightsister aesthetic from The Clone Wars.
-The Inquisitor & Duros Bounty Hunter (Halloween Edition) pairs two visually striking characters in a two-pack that has collector appeal beyond the seasonal context.
+The Dathomir Witch (Halloween Edition) works on both levels — simultaneously a Halloween seasonal variant and a genuinely interesting character design drawing on Nightsister aesthetics.
+The Sith Inquisitor & Duros Bounty Hunter Halloween 4-Pack pairs two visually striking characters with collector appeal beyond the seasonal context.

 The Programme’s Creative Evolution

 The Holiday Edition programme has become more ambitious over time.
-The 2020 launch wave was straightforward — standard trooper moulds with festive paint.
-By 2025–2026, the programme includes the Ewok (Valentine’s Day Edition) — the first Valentine’s Day Star Wars figure in the Black Series format, extending the seasonal concept into a third calendar holiday.
-This evolution suggests Hasbro sees the seasonal programme as a recurring creative space with room for continued expansion rather than a fixed format.
+The 2020 launch was straightforward — standard trooper moulds with festive paint.
+By 2022 it had evolved to include unique head sculpts (the Wookiee Werewolf), genuinely elaborate accessory designs (the Camtono Jack-O-Lantern with internal Beskar storage), and soft-goods engineering improvements (soft knee pads on the Clone Trooper Phase II).
+By 2025–2026 the programme includes glow-in-the-dark properties, felt-material accessories, and an entirely new Valentine’s Day seasonal format.
+This evolution suggests Hasbro sees the seasonal programme as a recurring creative space rather than a fixed formula.

 Display Tips for Holiday Edition Figures

-Collectors who display Holiday Edition figures year-round rather than seasonally often create dedicated displays that lean into the contrast — a Holiday Edition Stormtrooper next to a standard Stormtrooper as a paired display, or a complete trooper shelf with one Holiday variant as an Easter egg for observant visitors.
-The seasonal figures are light-hearted enough that mixing them into a serious display can function as a welcome visual punctuation mark rather than an incongruous intrusion.
+Collectors who display Holiday Edition figures year-round often create dedicated displays that lean into the contrast — a Holiday Edition Stormtrooper next to a standard Stormtrooper as a paired display, or a complete trooper shelf with one Holiday variant as a visual punctuation mark.
+The seasonal figures are light-hearted enough that mixing them into a serious display can function as a welcome Easter egg for observant visitors rather than an incongruous intrusion.

 Secondary Market Behaviour

-Holiday Edition figures have a distinctive secondary market pattern — prices tend to spike sharply in the weeks before the relevant holiday as collectors realise they missed the seasonal window, then drop significantly after the holiday passes.
-Buying after the holiday — a Christmas Stormtrooper in January, a Halloween Clone Trooper in November — is the most cost-effective secondary market strategy for seasonal collectors.
+Holiday Edition figures have a distinctive secondary market pattern — prices spike sharply in the weeks before the relevant holiday as collectors realise they missed the seasonal window, then drop significantly after the holiday passes.
+Buying after the holiday is the most cost-effective secondary market strategy: a Christmas Stormtrooper in January, a Halloween Clone Trooper in November.

 26 figures